 - Providing compassionate care without judgment to a segment of clients that have been charged with criminal conduct

-- Incumbents are required to pass a comprehensive background investigation prior to a formal offer and acceptance of employment.
-Incumbents must maintain Sheriff's Department or Probation Department security clearance for the facilities where they work.
+- Incumbents are required to pass a comprehensive background investigation prior to a formal offer and acceptance of employment

-- Applicants must have no felony convictions or be on any form of probation.
+- Applicants must not have felony convictions or be on any form of probation

 For detailed information on Clinical Psychologist II

-Will be required to work in a locked facility with adult inmates and/or ICE detainees, and/or youth who are in protective custody/incarcerated youth, who have multiple and complex health, social and psycho-social needs; may work with inmates, ICE detainees, or youth who have communicable diseases and/or behavioral health issues; may be assigned to evening or night shift, assigned to work every other weekend, and to work holidays as needed as the institutions are a 24 hour, 7 day a week facilities and coverage is essential.
+Will be required to work in a locked facility with adult inmates who have multiple and complex health, social and psycho-social needs; may work with inmates who have communicable diseases and/or behavioral health issues; may be assigned to work one weekend day per week, and to work holidays as needed as the institutions are a 24 hour, 7 day a week facilities and coverage is essential.
 The environment can also be noisy and at times chaotic, will be exposed to profanity and/or anti-social behavior.
-There is a no hostage policy for the Orange County Jail.RECRUITMENT PROCESS:
+There is a no hostage policy for the Orange County Jail.RECRUITMENT PROCESS

-Once the assessment has been completed, HRS will establish an eligible list of candidates.
+: Once all assessments have been completed, HRS will establish an eligible list of candidates.
 Candidates placed on the eligible list may be referred to a selection interview to be considered for present and future vacancies.